valtyr/prisma-kysely/.changeset/chatty-weeks-smoke.md

 "prisma-kysely": patch
 ---

-Add Typescript as a primary dependency
+Adds Typescript as a primary dependency in order to fix issue #8